Newtown, Exeter

-Newtown is an area of Exeter between St Sidwells and Heavitree and has been an area for the poor since Saxon times.
+Newtown is an area of Exeter between St Sidwells and Heavitree.
+It was traditionally an area for the poor since Saxon times.
 A workhouse was built in 1671 on a site currently used as a car park, but Newtown remained largely rural up until the 19th century.
 Around 1700 a new workhouse was built on what is now the site of Heavitree Hospital.

 Brick and tile making were carried on in Exeter by the Romans from clay workings within the city wall.
 By the 16th century, the rich red clay of Newtown was exploited for brick making, the main brickworks being sited in the location of what is currently the dry ski-slope and golf driving range.